 The structures, defines, and enumerations described below are derived from the file openflow.h which is included in this document (see A).
+Most structures are packed with padding and 8-byte aligned, as checked by the assertion statements (see 7.1.2).
 All OpenFlow messages are sent in big-endian format.

-7.1 OpenFlow Header
+7.1.1 OpenFlow Header